ServiceNow v6 Integration Guide | PagerDuty

 Application Access settings

-1. Select the option to purchase the application (there is no actual charge).
-Make sure to select the most recent version of the app available for your version of ServiceNow.
+2. Select the option to purchase the application.
+Select the version of the app that matches your version of ServiceNow.

-2. Log in to your ServiceNow account as an admin.
+3. Log in to your ServiceNow instance as an administrator.

 Add PagerDuty Fields to Views

-If you wish to view the PagerDuty ID fields within ServiceNow, they will need to be manually added to the Group, User and Incident views.
-This will make it easier to see which ServiceNow objects are mapped to PagerDuty.
-Instructions are detailed in Show or hide fields on a form in ServiceNow’s documentation.
+To view PagerDuty ID fields within ServiceNow, manually add them to the Group, User, and Incident views.
+This action displays which ServiceNow objects map to PagerDuty.
+For detailed instructions, view the ServiceNow documentation on how to show or hide fields on a form.

-It is recommended that you add the PagerDuty fields to the User and Group list views by clicking the gear icon in the upper left corner of the grid to customize the display of columns.
-This will make them visible in your list views only.
+You can add PagerDuty fields to the User and Group list views by clicking the gear icon in the upper-left corner of the grid to customize column display.
+This action makes them visible in list views only.

 Add PagerDuty fields to views